How to draft a wrap blouse - Step by step pattern making tutorial!

 My bodice block/sloper has the bust dart placed at the shoulder seam.
 That doesn't help this design so I'm going to rotate the dart to the armscye for now.
 Since we need some room there.

 Step 1.
 Trace the bodice like this picture shows.
 When rotating a dart you trace from one of the bust dart's legs and all around to the point you choose where you want the dart to be rotated to.
 Here you can see I've chosen a point at the armscye marked on the bodice block.
 The bust point is also marked but doesn't really show on the picture.
+You will find more detailed information about dart rotations in the e-book that comes with the basic bodice block pattern.

 Step 2.
 Rotating.
 The x on the picture is the bust point.
 That point is a constant in this equation.
 The bust point never moves - the whole bodice moves around this point.
 The other leg of the bust dart rotates (counter clockwise in this case) until it reaches the marking of the first leg of the bust dart.
 Then I trace the rest of the bodice until I reach the marking on the bodice where I want the dart to be.
 Now the new dart is formed with its two legs.
 If you have never rotated a dart before it might seem daunting but then it will suddenly click and then you can rotate anyting!
 Just have some patience :)